 It’s hard to pick just a few small towns in Missouri.
 This state has so many lovely little communities!
 However, there are a few that stand out among the rest.
-If you travel to Missouri, you’ll have no end of beautiful small towns to visit!
+If you travel to Missouri, you’ll have no end of beautiful small towns to visit.
 Enjoy riverfront living for a summer or an afternoon when you visit one of these lovely small towns.
-Be sure to check out at least one of the beautiful small towns!
+Be sure to check out at least one of the charming small towns in Missouri.

 Beautiful Parkville has a population of under 6,000, but on any given day it also has plenty of tourists walking its streets.
 This small Missouri town is the perfect place to go for a weekend of antiquing and browsing the art galleries.
 It’s also a nice place to just spend some free time outside—the town boasts plenty of historic architecture, and it features English Landing Park, which runs along the Missouri River.

 Address: Parkville, MO

 Boonville is most famous for being the location of a Civil War skirmish, but today it is peaceful and lovely.
 The town was founded 200 hundred years ago, and it received its name from the sons of Daniel Boone, who build a salt business near the town.
 The town’s historic significance runs deep, as it has been the country seat since 1818 and sits on both the Santa Fe Trail and the Missouri River trade route.
 Today, it is a wonderful place to visit and explore the rich history of the state of Missouri.